-Dr. Elmquist and Dr. Eccles-Brown are board certified ophthalmologists, and Drs.
+Dr. Yasaira Rodriguez is a board certified ophthalmologist, and Drs.
 Wagner and Burt are board certified optometrists.
 We are proud to offer state-of-the-art facilities and a wide variety of services, from routine eye exams for glasses to laser cataract and glaucoma surgery.

 Glaucoma is a disease that affects the optic nerve located at the back of the eye.
 Although high eye pressure sometimes leads to glaucoma, many people with high eye pressures never develop the disease, and some people with glaucoma have normal eye pressures.

 The only way to know if you have glaucoma is through regular eye exams at Elmquist Eye Group.